Mental Health Facilities Juneau, AK

 Jamhi Health And Wellness Inc

-Jamhi Health And Wellness Inc is a mental health treatment center in Juneau, AK, located at 3406-a Glacier Highway, 99801 zip code area.
-Jamhi Health And Wellness Inc provides outpatient treatment and telemedicine/telehealth.
-Jamhi Health And Wellness Inc offers cognitive behavioral therapy, group therapy and activity therapy to seniors 65 or older, adults and young adults.
-Jamhi Health And Wellness Inc also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
-Additional services at Jamhi Health And Wellness Inc consist of mentoring/peer support/consumer-run services, suicide prevention services and supported housing.
+Jamhi Health And Wellness Inc is a mental health treatment clinic in Juneau, Alaska, located at 3406-a Glacier Highway, 99801 zip code.
+Jamhi Health And Wellness Inc provides telemedicine/telehealth and outpatient treatment.
+Jamhi Health And Wellness Inc provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and adults.
+Jamhi Health And Wellness Inc also supports people with PTSD, clients referred from the court/judicial system and people with serious mental illness.
+Additional services provided by Jamhi Health And Wellness Inc consist of legal advocacy, case management and supported housing.

 Searhc Juneau Behavioral Health